5 questions about our graphene

-For Alain Pénicaud, Director of Research at CNRS and specialist in the subject, “it is the ultimate membrane, an all-surface material”.
-1 m² of graphene weighs around 0.77 mg.
+For Alain Pénicaud, director of research at CNRS and specialist in the subject, “It is the ultimate membrane, an all-surface material.”
+One square meter of graphene weighs about 0.77 mg.

 What are graphene’s properties?

-This characteristic gives it exceptional mechanical strength: 1 mm² of graphene is able to withstand a pressure of up to 2 tonnes.
+This characteristic gives it exceptional mechanical strength: 1 mm² of graphene is able to withstand pressure of up to two tons.

-“It also possesses remarkable chemical inertness, making it stable where many metals start to melt or oxidise”, stated Alain Pénicaud.
+“It also possesses remarkable chemical inertness, making it stable where many metals start to melt or oxidize,” explains Alain Pénicaud.
 It is also an excellent electrical conductor.

 What are graphene’s applications?

 A single layer is all you need to form an impenetrable barrier that protects against moisture or gases.
 Graphene is starting to find applications in the industrial world as a surface barrier, in particular for corrosion resistance, but also for making an insulating material conductive.

-“You can create a barrier with graphene, but it would not be homogeneous, whereas a liquid containing graphene can be deposited over the entire surface that you want to protect”, added Alain Pénicaud.
+“You can create a barrier with graphene, but it would not be homogeneous; whereas a liquid containing graphene can be deposited over the entire surface that you want to protect,” adds Alain Pénicaud.

 That is THE key question: how to obtain high quality graphene in sufficient quantities with a economically viable process.

 Or do not obtain graphene of high enough quality.
 The graphene water developed by Carbon Waters constitutes the technological answer to these production challenges.

 The process developed by Carbon Waters now makes it possible to produce large quantities of a graphene that can be used to create homogeneous coatings.

 Find out more about the services we provide.